Newcomer OSS-Candidates: Characterizing Contributions of Novice Developers to GitHub: Related Work

-Several research activities addressed for reducing the barriers for newcomers previously. \cite{Steinmacher2014} proposed a developer joining model that represents the stages that are common to and the forces that are influential to newcomers being drawn or pushed away from a project. \cite{Steinmacher2016ICSE} created a portal called FLOSScoach based on a conceptual model of barriers to support newcomers.
+\textbf{Studies on the barriers to Onboarding.} Newcomers are important to the survival, long-term success, and continuity of OSS projects~\citep{Kula2019book}.
+However, newcomers face many difficulties when making their first contributions to a project.
+According to~\cite{ye2003ICSE}, learning is one of the motivational forces that motivates people to participate in OSS communities.
+Conversely, newcomers to a project send contributions which are not incorporated into the source code and give up trying~\citep{Igor2015CSCW}.
+As discussed by~\cite{zhou2010}, the transfer of entire projects to offshore locations, aging and renewal of core developers in legacy products, recruiting in fast growing Internet companies, and the participation in open source projects, presents similar challenges of rapidly increasing newcomer competence in software projects.
+Several research activities are performed to reduce the barriers for newcomers previously. \cite{Steinmacher2014} proposed a developer joining model that represents the stages that are common and the forces that are influential to newcomers being drawn or pushed away from a project. \cite{Steinmacher2016ICSE} created a portal called FLOSScoach based on a conceptual model of barriers to support newcomers.
 The evaluation shows that FLOSScoach played an important role in guiding newcomers and in lowering barriers related to the orientation and contribution process.
-Besides these studies, in terms of barriers, our research has done the complement work for \cite{igor2014IST}, which highlighted the most crucial barrier among others, i.e., finding a way to start due to which newcomer candidates face difficulty in contributing OSS projects.
+In terms of barriers, our research complements the work of \cite{Steinmacher2014}, which highlights the most crucial barrier among others, i.e., finding a way to start, due to which newcomers face difficulty in contributing to OSS projects.
+Furthermore, our work takes a first look at potential \newcomers~before they onboard.
+Hence, insights show that learning the social platform contribution process (i.e., PR process) may co-inside with onboarding.

-Compared to other work, our study takes a first look at these candidates to better understand their social interaction, initial contribution kinds, targeted repositories, and onboard issue with their barriers.
-Other work extensively investigated the nature of newcomers, with none that focus on newcomer candidates who are novice developers, with the intention of later onboarding OSS projects.